 These cases all had similar claims and injuries, but were spread among 17 different federal court districts around the country, which could significantly lengthen the time needed for litigation.
 Howmedica and Stryker opposed combining the cases, as it would draw more attention to the issue.

-Regardless, on April 4th, the Judicial Panel on Multidistrict Litigation ordered that the pending claims, as well as any new claims filed in federal court, be consolidated into a central multidistrict litigation court in Boston, Massachusetts.
+Regardless, on April 4th, the Judicial Panel on Multidistrict Litigation ordered that the pending metal on metal hip lawsuits, as well as any new claims filed in federal court, be consolidated into a central multidistrict litigation court in Boston, Massachusetts.

 The case will be known as MDL 2768; Stryker Orthopaedics LFIT V40 Femoral Head Products Liability Litigation, and will be presided over by U.S. District Judge Indira Talwani.